 Curiosity queen: writing science, history, and everything in between

-Two hundred thirty-one years ago today Thomas Jefferson celebrated his 44th birthday riding a mule over the Alps on his way to Italy.
+On April 13, 1787 Thomas Jefferson celebrated his 44th birthday riding a mule over the Alps on his way to Italy.
 Jefferson’s first official federal position after writing the Declaration of Independence was serving as Minister to France under President George Washington.
 Jefferson’s job was to grow America’s economy, which he did by forming trade agreements to sell whale oil and tobacco overseas.
 He also looked for new crops that could be grown in the U.S. and sold in Europe.

 One thing he noticed was that the French ate a lot of rice, but they didn’t buy rice grown in America.
 The French preferred dry or upland rice.
 American farmers grew “swamp” rice and suffered with mosquitoes and malaria.
 Jefferson thought that if American farmers switched to upland rice they would not only be able to sell it abroad, they would also be healthier.